 And one of the central questions in the play is: can we ever really change ourselves?
 Or put another way, how many of us, if and when given a second chance, will seize it?

 Those were amongst the questions debated as part of yesterday’s post-show discussion, as well as much about Barrie’s legacy, why Peter Pan overshadows all else, how his predilections as a novelist can be seen in his playscripts (and the challenges that presents for directors and actors), First World War metaphors and some eye-raising questions about ‘the noble child’.
-Have a listen to the unedited Q&A podcast for full details, plus Q&A live-tweeting care of @Troupe_Theatre.

 I was joined for the Q&A by director Jonathan O’Boyle, Troupe producer Ashley Cook and the majority of the 11-strong cast: Miles Richardson, Venice van Someren, Emma Davies, Josie Kidd, Bathsheba Piepe, Charlotte Brimble, Helen Bradbury, Simon Rhosdes, Robin Hooper and James Woolley.